Pasta Flour Squash or Pumpkin and Pine Nut Ravioli

 - Cover and leave the dough to rest for 15 minutes.

-Ravioli Made Using a Rolling Pin
+Ravioli Pasta Using a Rolling Pin

 - Sprinkle flour over the table and rolling pin.

-- Cut the pasta into eight pieces and roll each piece into a rectangle, turning it over regularly and dusting lightly with flour.
+- Roll each piece of dough into a rectangle, turning it over regularly and dusting lightly with flour.

 - Repeat with all the pieces of dough.

-Ravioli Made Using a Pasta Machine
+Ravioli Pasta Using a Pasta Machine

 - Dust the pasta machine and the table liberally with flour.

-- Cut the dough in half.
+- Cut the dough into 8 pieces.